You may think you know how to make a grocery list, but I've got news for you: there's probably room for improvement.

 Wasting less food feels good.
 Knowing how to save money on groceries feels good.
 It's a win/win/win for you, for your wallet, and for the planet.
 There are a lot of other ways to curb food waste, but making a savvy grocery list is an excellent place to start.

 Do you have questions or want to share your own tips about how to waste less food, how to save money on groceries, or how to make a grocery list?
-Please share in the comments below!
+Please share in the comments below.
+And thanks for reading!